All Episodes

 You are listening to the Sean Hannity Radio Show Podcast.

-All right, this portion of the Sean Hannity Podcast is sponsored by Audible.
+All right, this portion of the Sean Hannity podcast is sponsored by Audible.

-Now by signing up for a 30-day trial with Audible, you'll be able to get that audio book you've always wanted to read for free.
+Now, by signing up for a 30-day trial with Audible, you'll be able to get that audio book you've always wanted to read for free.

-Now discover where Audible Audiobooks can take you to get started.
+Now, discover where Audible audiobooks can take you to get started.

-Just go to Audible.com/slash Hannity.
+Just go to audible.com/slash Hannity.

-That's Audible.com slash Hannity.
+That's audible.com/slash Hannity.

 This is pretty interesting.

-So it appears Bernie Sanders now walking back the pledge to vote for Hillary.
+So, it appears Bernie Sanders now walking back the pledge to vote for Hillary.

 Not kidding.

-This is a media.
+This is a mediaite.

-What a difference an hour can make on uh Friday.
+What a difference an hour can make.

-Sanders said uh on NBC that yeah, he'd be voting for Hillary in November when he was asked the exact same question an hour later, he changed his tune.
+When he was asked the exact same question an hour later, he changed his tune.

 He says, Well, in all likelihood, Hillary Clinton.

-When would you say all likelihood?
+When would you say all likelihood, what percentage?

 Well, I don't want to parse words right now.